Darioc18/memory-game/README.md

 ## Responsive Design

 This game is intended for mobile devices and other platforms, so it has been designed with responsiveness in mind.
-This ensures that the game's grid structure layout remains consistent across various devices, including desktop, laptop, tablet, and mobile, on both portrait and landscape mode, without compromising its visual appeal.
+This ensures that the game's grid structure layout remains consistent across various devices, including desktop, laptop, tablet, and mobile, in both portrait and landscape modes, without compromising its visual appeal.

 ![Mobile portrait](assets/images/readme-images/mobile-portrait.png)
 ![Mobile landscape](assets/images/readme-images/mobile-landscape.png)